 The Problem: Your brand’s visual identity needs to be consistent across all platforms.
 Inconsistent branding in your signage or banners can confuse customers and weaken your brand’s impact.

 Real-Life Example: In 2016, Gap launched a new logo as part of a rebranding effort.
 The new logo was met with overwhelming backlash from customers, designers, and the general public.
 The change was so unpopular that it became a trending topic on social media, with many mocking the new design and creating their own versions of it.
 One major issue with the rebranding was the inconsistency in its rollout.
 Some stores and online platforms still displayed the old logo, while others had switched to the new one.
 This inconsistency created confusion and diluted the brand’s identity, making it difficult for customers to associate the new logo with the Gap brand.
-The inconsistency not only diluted the
+The inconsistency not only diluted the brand message but also hurt the rebranding effort, ultimately leading Gap to revert to its original logo within just a week.

 How to Avoid: Ensure all branding elements are consistent across all displays.
 At shomi!, we work closely with our clients to maintain uniformity in all aspects of their visual displays, ensuring a cohesive and professional brand image.